marcromani/cascade/README.md

 # Cascade

 Cascade is a C++ library designed for error propagation using automatic differentiation.
 It allows users to compute gradients of an expression and then use them to propagate uncertainties in the input to the output.
-This library simplifies the process of error analysis in scientific computing and engineering applications.
+The library simplifies the process of error analysis in scientific computing and engineering applications.

 ## How to build